Floer cohomology in the mirror of the projective plane and a binodal cubic curve: Introduction

-Another illustration is the case of toric varieties and their mirror Landau-Ginzburg models \eqref{eq:hori-vafa}, as worked out by Abouzaid \cite{abouzaid06,abouzaid09}.
+Another illustration is the case of toric varieties and their mirror Landau-Ginzburg models \cite{abouzaid06,abouzaid09}.
 In this case, Abouzaid constructs a family of Lagrangian submanifolds $L(d)$ mirror to the powers of the ample line bundle $\cO_X(d)$.
 These Lagrangian submanifolds are topologically discs with boundary on a level set of the superpotential, $W^{-1}(c)$ for some $c$.
 For $d>0$, the Floer complex $CF^*(L(0),L(d))$ is concentrated in degree zero.
 Hence